gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

       aws:
         region: us-east-2
         subnetsConfig:
-        - id: subnet-0fcf8e0392f0910d0
+        - id: subnet-0fcf8e0392f0910d0 # public / us-east-2a
-          roles:
+          rolesOverride:
-          - IngressController
+          - IngressControllerLB
-          - Cluster
+          - ControlPlaneExternalLB
-        - id: subnet-0fcf8e0392f0910d1
+        - id: subnet-0fcf8e0392f0910d1 # private / us-east-2a
-          roles:
+          rolesOverride:
-          - IngressController
+          - ControlPlaneInternalLB
-          - Cluster
+          - ClusterNode
         lbType: Classic
     [...]
     ```
+2. The OpenShift Installer uses the subnets in accordance to their specified roles.
+For IngressControllerLB subnets,
-2. The OpenShift Installer populates the both the `default` IngressController and the `cluster` Ingress Config
+   it populates the both the `default` IngressController and the `cluster` Ingress Config
-   manifests with the IngressController-role subnets and installs the cluster into the existing VPC:
+   manifests with them and installs the cluster into the existing VPC:
    ```yaml
    apiVersion: config.openshift.io/v1
    kind: Ingress